erikcox/ecox.rocks/about.md

 permalink: /about/
 ---

-## I am a full stack developer and a recent software engineering grad, living in San Francisco.
+## I am a Full Stack Web & Mobile Developer from San Francisco.

-Born and raised in the San Francisco Bay Area, I am an experienced full-stack developer and recent software engineering grad of Notre Dame de Namur University.
-I have experience with front-end and back-end web development, mobile development, SQL, ETL, advertising, and product management.
+Born and raised in the San Francisco Bay Area, I am an experienced Full Stack Web Developer.
+I have experience with front-end and back-end web development, native Android development, SQL, Java, and Python.

+My passions are technology, cars, and coffee.

 ### [My resume]({{site.baseurl}}/Erik_Cox_Resume.pdf){:target="_blank"}